-- SART (Search and Rescue Transponder) is a portable radar transponder for use in lifeboats and life rafts.
+- 153 SART (Search and Rescue Transponder) is a portable radar transponder for use in lifeboats and life rafts.
 When it receives marine radar waves, the SART sends a signal which appears as a series of dots on a radar display.
-This allows a vessel to detect and locate those in need of rescue. - 151 Radar reflectors on small vessels increase the probability of detection by SAR ships and aircraft.
+This allows a vessel to detect and locate those in need of rescue. - 154 Radar reflectors on small vessels increase the probability of detection by SAR ships and aircraft.
 Reflectors also aid in collision avoidance. - A small craft that is the object of a search should place a radar reflector high as possible on the craft.
 If a radar reflector is not carried, large metallic objects might be of some use.
-All Coast Guard patrol vessels, aircraft, and some buoy tenders use radar and thus can continue searches in darkness and periods of low visibility if it can be assumed that the object of the search can be detected by radar. - Observations have shown that wooden hulls or other non-metallic objects may show on radar, depending on their size, orientation, shape, and radar reflecting qualities.
-They make better radar targets if there are special radar-reflecting devices properly oriented and placed as high above the waterline as possible.
+All Coast Guard patrol vessels, aircraft, and some buoy tenders use radar and thus can continue

+- searches in darkness and periods of low visibility if it can be assumed that the object of the search can be detected by radar. - Observations have shown that wooden hulls or other non-metallic objects may show on radar, depending on their size, orientation, shape, and radar reflecting qualities.
+They make better radar targets if there are special radar-reflecting devices properly oriented and placed as high above the water-line as possible.
 The largest metallic object available should be used.
-Collapsible radar reflectors are available from most ship chandlers.
+Collapsible radar reflectors are available from most ship chandlers. - 157 Rule 40 of Collision Regulations requires small vessels less than 20 m in length or vessels constructed primarily of non-metallic materials to fit or carry a radar reflector.